Raw dog food recipes and tips for dogs with allergies, anyone?!

-I specifically wrote this e-book for raw-fed dogs who have food sensitivities to common protein sources like chicken, beef, turkey, pork, lamb, salmon, etc.
+I specifically wrote this e-book for raw-fed dogs with allergies to common protein sources like chicken, beef, turkey, pork, lamb, salmon, etc.

 These foods are chicken (including eggs), pheasant, quail, salmon, anchovies, sardines, green lipped mussels, any and all grains, as well as several veggies and fruit.

 What’s The Cost of Feeding These Raw Dog Food Recipes?